Co-author: Michelle Norton

-That $31.50 a week that you’re throwing guzzling at the coffee shop or dairy could be worth $20,000 in 10 years if invested at a 4% return or $161,000 over 40 years.
+That $31.50 a week that you’re throwing away, guzzling at the coffee shop or dairy, could be worth $20,000 in 10 years if invested at a 4% return, or $161,000 over 40 years.

 We all have our weaknesses.
 Take charge, get off the consumption treadmill, and you could soon have enough money for an emergency fund, overseas trip, or even a first home deposit.
-Here are some tricks to get you started:
+Here are seven money saving tips to get you started:

-- Leave your credit and debit cards at home.
-It’s psychologically easier to spend money on credit that it is to hand over folding stuff.
+It’s psychologically easier to spend money on a credit card than it is to hand over physical money.
 Every time you go to buy something and realise that you can’t because you don’t have a card, save that money.

 Your smartphone gives you access to your bank accounts wherever you are.
 If you avoid spending on an unnecessary item, stop, log in, and transfer that amount to your savings account.

-- Have a savings jar.When you’re out, only spend notes, not coins.
+When you’re out, only spend notes, not coins.
 At the end of each day, drop the change in your savings jar.Take it to the bank regularly and watch your balance grow.

 If you want to quit a habit and save more money, then set up a “swear” jar and pay money into it every time you break your rule.
 If you have children or flatmates enlist them as watchdogs to keep you honest.

 Grow your own veges, clean your own house, bike to work instead of taking the car or public transport, borrow books from the library, cook meals, take cut lunches, and so on.There are numerous ways right under your nose to save a dollar here and a dollar there.

-- Set up automatic payments.
 If you want to put $5 or $10 a week aside to save, set up automatic payments so that the money is transferred to a savings account each and every week.

 Finally, remember $1 today will be worth a lot more to you when you retire if you save it instead of spending it.
 Every dollar that comes into your hands is valuable.
 Don’t waste it.